gracious-tech/copy.church/src/publish/book/index.md

 6. **Lack of Care** - No one will ever care about your book as much as you do, especially a large publisher.
 They only care about your book insofar as it makes them money.
 Therefore, the attention to detail, elements of the design, etc., will not matter to them as much as they will to you if you have full control over the publishing process.

 8. **Disobedience to God & Scripture** - Traditional Christian publishers are actively engaged in [the sin of simony](https://sellingjesus.org/articles/simony) (Acts 8:18-19), of [selling truth](https://sellingjesus.org/articles/selling-truth) (Micah 3:11), [peddling God’s Word](https://sellingjesus.org/articles/commercializing-gods-word) (2 Cor 2:17), showing partiality to the rich (James 2), failing to reflect the generous heart of God, and violating the [command of Christ](https://sellingjesus.org/articles/freely-give-today) (Matt 10:8).
 By publishing with such publishers, authors become complicit (often unintentionally) with these sins.

+See also this podcast about _[Joe the Author](https://sellingjesus.org/podcast/2jUt3APpuM6G4sZNbNFOY5)_.

 ## How to Typeset Your Book